John Swinney: Finance Secretary: 2007–2016

 In the 2007 election to the 3rd Scottish Parliament, the SNP emerged as the largest party, with one seat more than the governing Scottish Labour.
 Initially the SNP proposed coalition talks with the Scottish Liberal Democrats, however, they declined and instead Swinney led coalition talks with the Scottish Greens.
 After an agreement, Salmond was appointed first minister of Scotland and he appointed Swinney as the Cabinet Secretary for Finance and Sustainable Growth in his first minority government.

 As response to Swinney not notifying the Scottish Parliament that he had let the Scottish Variable Rate lapse due to not funding this tax mechanism, the Scottish Parliament voted to censure him and called his actions "an abuse of power".
 Subsequently, a freedom of information request showed that even if Swinney had funded the mechanism, problems and delays in the HM Revenue & Customs computer system made any collection of the tax impossible.
 The Scottish Government added, "The power has not lapsed, the HMRC simply does not have an IT system capable of delivering a ten-month state of readiness."

 2008 financial crisis

-As Finance Secretary, Swinney was faced with the 2008 financial crash, which resulted in the Scottish economy entering recession.
+As Finance Secretary, Swinney was faced with the 2008 financial crisis, which resulted in the Scottish economy entering recession.
+The Scottish economy began to gradually slow in 2007 as a result of stock market concerns regarding the U.S. housing market.
+Scottish economic output fell for four consecutive quarters before a slight recovery in Q3 in 2009, before falling again by the end of 2009.
+Swinney advocated that at the start of the 2008 financial crisis, the Scottish Government and Swinney as finance secretary "acted swiftly to provide an immediate capital stimulus to Scotland's economy at the start of the 2008 financial crisis.
+As a consequence, Scotland's experience of recession has been shorter and shallower than the rest of the UK".

-Deputy First Minister of Scotland (2014–present)
+Deputy First Minister of Scotland (2014–2023)

 Following the defeat of the Yes Scotland campaign in the 2014 referendum, Salmond resigned as leader of the SNP and Swinney was seen as a likely candidate in the leadership race, however, he "unreservedly" ruled himself out for a second bid as leader and endorsed Nicola Sturgeon.
 Sturgeon was elected unopposed as leader and was subsequently appointed First Minister of Scotland.
 On 21 November 2014, Sturgeon appointed Swinney as Deputy First Minister.
 He remained as Finance Secretary in Sturgeon's new cabinet.